Bail Hearing Procedures

 Risk to the Community

-Where a defendant poses a threat to the safety of the community, he or she may be held without bail.
+Where a defendant poses a threat to the safety of the community, they may be held without bail.
 In other situations, federal law typically requires that a defendant in a federal criminal case be released on personal recognizance or upon execution of an unsecured appearance bond.
 Released defendants must not commit any crimes during the period of release.

 Defendants may be required to:

-- Execute a bond agreement with the court or a solvent surety in an amount as is reasonably necessary to ensure the defendant's appearance
+- Execute a bond agreement with the court or a solvent surety in an amount as is reasonably necessary to ensure the defendant's appearance; or

 Both the defendant and the government may appeal an adverse bail decision.
 The scope of review is limited, however.
 The only question for an appellate court is whether the trial court abused its discretion.
-In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or law in the case.
-This leaves untouched a broad range of bail decisions, so long as they are based in some part on a reasonable review of the facts of the case.
+In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or laws in the case.
+This leaves untouched a broad range of decisions to made as part of the bail hearing procedure, so long as they're based in some part on a reasonable review of the facts of the case.

 Bail issues are just the first set of hurdles a person accused of a crime will face.
-Having a qualified attorney assist in your defense will mean that you have access to information about the relevant laws in your jurisdiction and can analyze the facts of your case.
-Contact a qualified local attorney today for a free legal evaluation to start working on bail and other defense issues.
+Having a qualified attorney assist in your defense will mean that you have access to information about the relevant laws in your jurisdiction.
+Contact a qualified local criminal defense attorney today to start working on bail and other defense issues.